MNie/fsharp-workshops-intro/slides/index.md

 * Learn F# language
 * Discover Functional Programming concepts
+* Find out how to start using F# at work
 * Have fun
 * No prior F# / Functional Programming knowledge required - we're starting from scratch